Expensify/App/docs/articles/expensify-classic/connections/certinia/Certinia-Troubleshooting.md

 # ExpensiError FF0132: Insufficient access.
 Make sure you are connecting to Certinia with a user that has the 'Modify All Data' permission

-Log into Certinia go to Setup > Manage Users > Users and find the user whose credentials made the connection.
+Log into Certinia, go to Setup > Manage Users > Users and find the user whose credentials made the connection.

 * Click on their profile on the far right side of the page
 * Go to System > System Permissions